Paysdesmerveilles/gissmo/docs/installation_docker.rst

 where:

-  * **~/upload** is the directory where you will have uploaded files
+  * **~/upload** directory contains uploaded files (from Gissmo)
-  * **8002** is the port from where you will access Gissmo, for an example on http://localhost:8002/
+  * **8002** is your local Gissmo access port, for an example on http://localhost:8002/
-  * **gissmo_db** is our previous database container name (should be launched)
+  * **gissmo_db** have been launched previously and contains database

-Note that **:db** is mandatory as Gissmo use it.
+**db** is mandatory.
+Gissmo use it.
+Gissmo need it as it is! **The link should always be named db**.

-You're ready to use Gissmo: http://localhost:8002/.
+Now you're ready to use Gissmo on http://localhost:8002/.

 Relaunch container
 ==================

-Next time you want to relaunch your container - for an example after a reboot - you need to:
+Each time you need to relaunch the container - for an example after a reboot - you need to:

   * launch database container
   * create gissmo container

-To do it:
+Apply this:

 .. code-block:: bash